gsuofc/closure-calc-gui/README.md

 Shift+Tab: Go to previous column

+### Plan View Controls:
+Left click + drag: Pans the plan view

+Scroll wheel: Zooms the plan view in and out

 ### Other Features
 Save: Saves the current set of segments to file (JSON)

 Load: Loads a set of segments from file (JSON)

+Clear: Clears all segments without saving to start fresh

 Generate Report: Creates a report with information on the closure, and the list of segments (TXT)